 |6.
 The original licensing companies.||6.
 Both games have had major redesigns.|

 While both games have similarities and differences, it must be noted that each of them is enjoyable.
 I remember whiling away many hours around the Monopoly Board and the Game of Life board.
 Some days, we would actually play both!
-If you would like to learn more about the differences and similarities of Game of Life and Monopoly, read on.
+If you would like to learn more about the differences and similarities between Game of Life and Monopoly, read on.
 I go into a bit more detail on each below.

 The Differences between the Game of Life and Monopoly